DsSoft-Byte/VanillaDebianEssentials/README.md

 * delete everything except the 2 first lines
 * edit your sources.list like below

-deb http://deb.debian.org/debian/ unstable main non-free contrib
+deb http://deb.debian.org/debian/ unstable main non-free-firmware contrib

-deb-src http://deb.debian.org/debian/ unstable main non-free contrib
+deb-src http://deb.debian.org/debian/ unstable main non-free-firmware contrib

 * Only these two lines should be in your sources.list, update and security entries are not needed becuase unstable = rolling, like Arch.